-(1) Total indebtedness represents long-term borrowings.

-- (2) We define Adjusted EBITDA for the periods indicated as EBITDA (as defined below), adjusted to exclude (i) restructuring, impairment and other charges (gain), net, (ii) early termination charges, (iii) equity-based compensation expense, (iv) foreign currency loss (gain), net, (v) derivative valuation loss (gain), net, (vi) restatement related expenses, and (vii) secondary offering expenses.
+- (2) Certain charges related to the closure of our 6-inch fab and headcount reduction, previously included in selling, general and administrative expenses in the consolidated statements of operations for the year ended December 31, 2016, have been reclassified to restructuring, impairment and other charges (gain), net and early termination charges, respectively, to conform to the presentation for the year ended December 31, 2017. - (3) In April 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2015-03, "Interest-Imputation of Interest", which requires that debt issuance costs are presented in the balance sheet as a direct deduction from the carrying amount of debt liability, consistent with debt discounts or premiums.
+We adopted ASU 2015-03 in 2016 and reclassified all prior periods presented in the table above.
+As of December 31, 2015 and December 31, 2014, \$3.8 million and \$4.3 million of debt issuance costs were reclassified from total assets to a reduction of total indebtedness.
+The adoption of ASU 2015-03 did not impact our consolidated statements of operations. - (4) Total indebtedness represents long-term borrowings. - (5) We define Adjusted EBITDA for the periods indicated as EBITDA (as defined below), adjusted to exclude (i) restructuring and other gain, net, (ii) early termination charges, (iii) equity-based compensation expense, (iv) foreign currency loss (gain), net, (v) derivative valuation loss (gain), net, (vi) restatement related expenses (gain), (vii) secondary offering expense, (viii) loss on early extinguishment of long-term borrowings, net and (ix) other indemnification costs and reimbursement.
 EBITDA for the periods indicated is defined as net income (loss) before interest expense, net, income tax expenses (benefits) and depreciation and amortization.
 This is a non-US GAAP financial measure and is discussed under "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Explanation and Reconciliation of Non-US GAAP measures-Adjusted EBITDA and Adjusted Net Income (Loss)." - (3) We define Adjusted Net Income (Loss) for the periods indicated as net income (loss), adjusted to exclude (i) restructuring, impairment and other charges (gain), net, (ii) early termination charges, (iii) equity-based compensation expense, (iv) foreign currency loss (gain), net, (v) derivative valuation loss (gain), net, (vi) restatement related expenses, and (vii) secondary offering expenses.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Explanation and Reconciliation of Non-US GAAP measures-Adjusted EBITDA and Adjusted Net Income (Loss)." - (6) We define Adjusted Net Income (Loss) for the periods indicated as net income (loss), adjusted to exclude (i) restructuring and other gain, net, (ii) early termination charges, (iii) equity-based compensation expense, (iv) foreign currency loss (gain), net, (v) derivative valuation loss (gain), net, (vi) restatement related expenses (gain), (vii) secondary offering expense, (viii) loss on early extinguishment of long-term borrowings, net and (ix) other indemnification costs and reimbursement.
 This is a non-US GAAP financial measure and is discussed under "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Explanation and Reconciliation of Non-US GAAP measures-Adjusted EBITDA and Adjusted Net Income (Loss)." - (4) In April 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2015-03, "Interest-Imputation of Interest", which requires that debt issuance costs are presented in the balance sheet as a direct deduction from the carrying amount of debt liability, consistent with debt discounts or premiums.
-We adopted ASU 2015-03 in 2016 and reclassified all prior periods presented in the table above.
-As of December 31, 2015, December 31, 2014 and December 31, 2013, \$3.8 million, \$4.3 million and \$4.8 million of debt issuance costs were reclassified from total assets to a reduction of total indebtedness.
-The adoption of ASU 2015-03 did not impact our consolidated statements of operations. - (5) Certain charges related to the closure of our 6-inch fab and headcount reduction, previously included in selling, general and administrative expenses in the consolidated statements of operations for the year ended December 31, 2016, have been reclassified to restructuring, impairment and other charges (gain), net and early termination charges, respectively, to conform to the current year presentation.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Explanation and Reconciliation of Non-US GAAP measures-Adjusted EBITDA and Adjusted Net Income (Loss)."